thank you so much for joining us this evening.

 we hope you enjoy

 Welcome!
 My name is Joe Alterman and I’m the Executive Director of Neranenah.
 We’re thrilled that you’re here for tonight’s show.
-I’m sorry I can’t be with you this evening.
-I am performing our Sounds of Jewish America show at the Westchester JCC.

 Let me take a moment to introduce (or reintroduce) you to Neranenah.
 As a touring jazz pianist with a life-long fascination with Jewish contributions to music, becoming Executive Director of this organization (which was called the Atlanta Jewish Music Festival until 2020) created another fascination for me: the confusion surrounding defining the term “Jewish music.”
 After much thought, research and receiving 300 different answers from 300 different people when asked “What Is Jewish Music?”, I came to believe that the Jewishness of music comes not necessarily from a melody, but a story.
 As legendary musician Wynton Marsalis told me when I mentioned the question to him, “Jewish Music…fascinating.
 Not really a thing, but all over American music.”
 Exactly.